AnalystKing/HR_Data_Project/README.md

 - Data cleaning and formatting

 ### Exploratory Data Analysis (EDA)
-EDA involved exploring the sales to answer key questions, such as;
+EDA involved exploring the employee data to answer key questions, such as;
+- What is the attrition rate and trend of employees in the organization?
+- What is the performance and satisfaction level of employees in the organization?
-- What is the
+- What is the age and gender balance of employees across each department?
+- How often did employees strive to improve their selves through training in the previous year?

+#